Heixier/eval/README.md

 - Different flags and settings
 - Produces an output file

-Included is my own [push_swap](https://github.com/Heixier/veryc/tree/main/push_swap) and the external checker program for testing.
+Included is the external checker program for testing.

 ## Philosophers
 ### philo_test.sh